-What was the creative process like for the production of your last album, liminal: What were you technically and conceptually (if so) exploring with it? and also how related to the pandemics isolation you went through during the production
+What was the creative process like for producing your last album, liminal: What were you technically and conceptually (if so) exploring with it? and also how related to the pandemics isolation you went through during the production

 What are your main inspirations for your productions these days?
-Has it changed after pandemics?
+Has it changed after the pandemic?

-I get inspired a lot by nature, mathematics and of course by listening to music and reading about music.
+I get inspired a lot by nature, mathematics and, of course, by listening to music and reading about music.
 It’s all about finding the poetry in these fields and how they communicate with each other.
-Also in my listening habits, I have drifted primarily into jazz, folk and classical music.
-Liminal turned out to be much more melodic and ‘musical’ for such reasons.
+Also, in my listening habits, I have drifted primarily into jazz, folk and classical music.
+For such reasons, Liminal turned out to be much more melodic and ‘musical’.
 I also came back to my guitar playing more properly.
 It tends to be very improvisation driven.

-The album touches on different aspects of liminality and how this is experienced, what would be the main reflection about it after producing liminal?
-Did it make you reflect as well about the boundaries of the physical and digital’
+The album touches on different aspects of liminality and how this is experienced; what would be the main reflection about it after producing liminal?
+Did it make you also reflect on the physical and digital boundaries?

-There are many aspects of liminality I guess when it comes to this music.
-On one hand, it is very transitory genre-wise I think and is not committing to any particular genre strain.
-And as alluded to in the previous question, I did this on purpose – like for example in the track ‘A pocket within a pocket’ I started with this scary noise beat and I thought ‘Uhm that sounds cool but it’s a bit one dimensional so I decided it would be funny to play some funky wah wah guitars on top almost like some Fun Lovin Criminals vibe that I used to listen ages ago.
-So this track kind of became this liminal animal of incongruency that I thought was really fun.
+There are many aspects of liminality, I guess, when it comes to this music.
+On one hand, I think it is very transitory genre-wise and is not committing to any particular genre strain.
+And as alluded to in the previous question, I did this on purpose – like, for example, in the track ‘A pocket within a Pocket,’ I started with this scary noise beat.
+I thought, ‘Uhm that sounds cool, but it’s a bit dimensional so I decided it would be funny to play some funky wah-wah guitars on top, almost like some Fun Lovin Criminals vibe that I used to listen to ages ago.
+So this track became this liminal animal of incongruency that I thought was really fun.

 There is indeed a bit of narrative around the blurring of borders between digital and physical life.
 It is a topic that I spend a fair amount of time thinking about.
-Our lives, especially in western urban environments, are already lived at least 50/50 in digital worlds and it looks like this is only going to increase.
-I, like many people in my generation, am very suspicious of various implications such as big tech trying to plug their ad serving platforms directly into our brains.
-So for the time being I think I have a wait and see attitude towards virtual reality etc.
+Our lives, especially in Western urban environments, are already lived at least 50/50 in digital worlds, and it looks like this will only increase.
+Like many people in my generation, I am very suspicious of various implications, such as big tech trying to plug their ad-serving platforms directly into our brains.
+So, for the time being, I think I have a wait-and-see attitude towards virtual reality etc.

 Where would you like to take your V-Stók project into?

-I have just moved to Genoa in Italy and the move has been occupying me the last few months.
+I have just moved to Genoa in Italy, which has occupied me for the last few months.
 I now have a good place set up to record.
-I have some new material that I am working on and aiming to complete another release probably towards the end of the year.
+I have some new material that I am working on and aiming to complete another release, probably towards the end of the year.

 What is your relationship with novel technologies nowadays, and how do you use them for your practice?
 And how do you cope with technology (screen/digital) overload?

-I use a lot of gear but I wouldn’t call any of it really ‘novel’ as it’s gear that’s existed at least for 10 years.
-The same goes for the software I use – it is mostly Ableton and a bunch of other plugins such as compressors and so on.
-Nothing that I would consider cutting edge.
+I use a lot of gear, but I wouldn’t call any of it really ‘novel’ as it’s gear that’s existed for at least 10 years.
+The same goes for the software I use – it is mostly Ableton and many other plugins such as compressors and so on.
+Nothing that I would consider cutting-edge.
 It is on my to-do list to get a bit more into multi-channel recording and composition.
-I started exploring this a bit when I was part of the Amas crew in London and it’s definitely something that interests me.
+I started exploring this a bit when I was part of the Amas crew in London, which interests me.